OPERA MUMS WITH BRYONY KIMMINGS

 Working with composer Vahan Salorian (Boys of Paradise), Kimmings writes the words; Salorian the music; and five young opera singers are hired to play the mums.
 Just three days of rehearsal make this twelve-minute opera an extraordinary labour of love, and it is performed on the fourth day at the gorgeous old music hall venue Hoxton Hall in Shoreditch.

-The crew on this programme merit a mention, as it was overwhelming made by women.
+The crew on this programme merit a mention, as it was overwhelmingly made by women.
 One female director, choreographer, two executive producers, one producer, a production manager, a director of photography, camera operator, two camera assistants and an editor, many of them single mums themselves.
 The programme was finished in the early weeks of lockdown ,with Director Daisy Asquith working remotely and Bryony recording the voice over in her bedroom.

 Jonty Claypole, director of BBC Arts said of the film: “I think it is a really significant piece of documentary-making, as well as a brilliant performance.”